 Watch For: Warblers, songbirds, shorebirds, wading birds

-- Cliffs and Mountainsides: As the morning sun warms autumn air, thermal currents rise along the edges of cliffs and mountains, making soaring flight much easier for migrating raptors.
+- Cliffs and Mountainsides: As the morning sun warms autumn air, thermal currents rise along the edges of cliffs and mountains, making the soaring flight much easier for migrating raptors.
 Particularly near passes that coincide with migration flyways, these areas can offer amazing spectacles as tremendous kettles of raptors work their way south.

 Watch For: Raptors

-- Parks and Orchards: Late blooming flower gardens or fruit harvests attract autumn birds with a bounty of insects, nectar and other foods.
+- Parks and Orchards: Late-blooming flower gardens or fruit harvests attract autumn birds with a bounty of insects, nectar and other foods.
 This can concentrate migrating birds in these areas when other food sources are scarce, making the birding very rewarding for finding a wide range of colorful species.

 Watch For: Songbirds, hummingbirds, flycatchers, warblers

-- Agricultural Fields: After grain is harvested, spilled grain and the newly turned fields that have been prepped for winter are ideal places to find a wide variety of granivorous bird species.
+- Agricultural Fields: After the grain is harvested, spilled grain and the newly turned fields that have been prepped for winter are ideal places to find a wide variety of granivorous bird species.
 These areas will be especially productive where there are woodlands nearby for additional shelter.